bseverns/DiceLoop/README.md

 > the chip, routes the **line in** pair to the delay graph, and leaves the MCU's
 > bare-metal ADC powered down.
 That silicon (and the PJRC `input_adc.cpp`
 > module) target the older Kinetis parts, so we ship an `extra_script`
-> (`scripts/disable_audio_adc.py`) that snips it out before PlatformIO tries to
+> (`scripts/disable_audio_adc.py`) that snips it out before PlatformIO wastes
+> cycles compiling code we never call.
+The repo also carries lightweight
+> compatibility headers (`include/audio_register_compat.h`, `include/kinetis.h`)
+> so legacy Audio library releases keep building even if PJRC changes register
-> build it and faceplants on the missing `kinetis.h`.
-If you crave the
+> names upstream.
+If you crave the breadboard-friendly on-chip ADC, reach for a
-> breadboard-friendly on-chip ADC, reach for a Teensy 3.x or port the driver to
-> i.MXRT and ditch the script.
+> Teensy 3.x or port the driver to i.MXRT and ditch the script *plus* the shims.

 > **Heads up:** The first `pio run` after cloning will pull in the entire
 > [PJRC Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html).
 Expect a